More Great Philosophical Essays Course

 By the end of the course, you should be able to:

-- understand the key concepts in the development of the essay style of philosophy
+- identify key concepts in the development of the essay style of philosophy

 - discuss extracts from the history of the essay to the present